EZ Car Keyz vs. the Dealer

 Which Key Does Your Boxster Use?

-A traditional metal key with a transponder chip inside the head.
-Your remote for locking and unlocking is a separate fob you carry alongside the key.
+A metal key with a transponder chip built into the head.
+The remote fob for locking and unlocking is a separate piece you carry alongside it.
+Used on 1999-2004 models.

-Everything in one key.
-The remote buttons and transponder chip are built into the same unit, with a high security blade that needs a specialized cutter to duplicate.
+Remote buttons and transponder chip are combined into one unit with a high security blade.
+That blade requires a specialized cutter to duplicate correctly.
+Used on 2005-2008 models.

 Worn High Security Blades